AbhishekKarmakar5/Feed-forward-neural-network-implementation-from-scratch/README.md

 6) sweep_functionality.py - In this file count=100 has been considered for wandb.agent and tried out with various different parameters to figure out the best hyperparameters which leads to best validation accuracy.

-In the command line, you can add the arguments (example shown below) :- python train.py --epochs 30 -o nadam -lr 0.0001 -nhl 3 -sz 32

 ## Getting Started

 Install the requirements.txt